Timing

 What about the fee for newly subdivided lots not included in the original LID?

-As per By-Law No. 4361, a one-time payment to the RM of St. Andrews in the amount of $7,500.00 is required when obtaining a service application permit.
+As per By-Law No. 4361, a one-time payment to the RM of St. Andrews in the amount of $7,500.00 as of 2023, and subject to changes, is required when obtaining a service application permit.
 This fee is charged for connection to the South St. Andrews Wastewater Utility for newly created lots or lots not previously included in the Local Improvement District and any new units created.

 CITY OF WINNIPEG CONNECTION FEE